rljacobson/jasper2/_posts/2015-01-28-the-grammar-of-mathematical-expressions.markdown

 ## The grammatical challenge of implicit multiplication

-Mathematicians don't like to write an explicit symbol for multiplication unless they're compelled to.
+Mathematicians don't like to write an explicit symbol for multiplication unless we're compelled to.
 We prefer to write `4x^2 - 3x + -2` instead of `4*x^2 - 3*x + -2`.
 We might naively modify our grammar as follows.

 {% highlight antlr %}
 {% raw %}